adhorn/aws-chaos-scripts/README.md

 ## About
+Collection of python scripts to inject failure in the AWS Infrastructure

-Python script to simulate the lose of an Availability Zone (AZ) in an AWS region.
+script-fail-az: simulate the lose of an Availability Zone (AZ) in a VPC.
+script-kill-random: randomly kill instances in a particular AZ, VPC.

 ## Building and using